karin0/bsn/README.md

 - `username`: string
 - `password`: string

-These available fields are optional:
+The optional fields are below:

 - `longitude`: string
 - `latitude`: string
   - Your position in GCJ-02.
 If unspecified, the original AMap geolocation will be used, which can be slow and often fails.
+- `check_on_campus`: boolean, defaults to `false`
+  - Explicitly click the answer to the first question.
+Use this if simply inheriting fails to submit (usually when not on campus).
+- `timeout`: number, defaults to `30000`
+  - Timeout before waiting for page elements, in milliseconds.
 - `browser`: object
   - Passed to [puppeteer.launch](https://github.com/puppeteer/puppeteer/blob/v13.5.1/docs/api.md#puppeteerlaunchoptions), useful for specifying `executablePath` of Chromium.
 - `dry`: boolean, defaults to `false`
   - Stop before clicking the final submit button.
 Useful for checking the actual address of your given position.
 - `hang`: boolean, defaults to `false`
-  - Wait for signal rather than close the browser immediately after finished.
-Useful with `browser.headless` set to `false`.
+  - Wait for signals rather than close the browser immediately after finished.
+Useful for debugging with `browser.headless` set to `false`.
-- `on_campus`: boolean
-  - Answer to the first question, `true` means Yes.
-Specify this explicitly if simply inheriting fails to submit.
-- `timeout`: number, defaults to `30000`
-  - Timeout before waiting for page elements, in milliseconds.
 - `shifted`: boolean, defaults to `false`
-  - If YKWYAD.

 ## For Termux (Android)